chchostak/amazon-rds-user-guide/doc_source/rds-on-outposts.coip.md

 + Create a DB instance

   For more information, see [Creating DB instances for Amazon RDS on AWS Outposts](rds-on-outposts.creating.md)\.
-+ Modify a DB instance

-  For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 + Restore a DB instance from a snapshot

   For more information, see [Restoring from a DB snapshot](USER_RestoreFromSnapshot.md)\.